gristlabs/grainjs/docs/dispose.md

 the newly created object.

 In other words, the newly created object’s lifetime is tied to the lifetime of its owner.
-When the owner is disposed, it will disposed its owned objects.
+When the owner is disposed, it will dispose its owned objects.

 The owner can be set to `null`, e.g. `MyChart.create(null)`, which makes it similar to `new MyChart()`, with the notable difference that the `create()` method will clean up resources created